undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 All active thresholds and timing values must be configurable.

-## 7.2 Final spin and terminal-phase detection
+## 7.2 Terminal spin sequence and terminal-phase detection

-Final-spin detection should use vibration data when available.
+Terminal-spin-sequence detection should use vibration data when available.
 The detector is not required to identify one exact mechanical instant at which the final high-speed rotation starts or stops.
-Its purpose is to recognize that the cycle has entered a probable terminal spin sequence.
+Its purpose is to recognize that the cycle has entered a probable **terminal spin sequence** and therefore a probable **terminal phase** of the program.

 A terminal spin sequence may:

 - contain one spin or several spin stages;
 - contain short pauses between spin stages;
 - vary substantially in duration with program, load size, load distribution, and machine behavior;
+- overlap with draining: the drain pump may start while the drum is still spinning;
+- continue into draining after drum rotation has fully stopped;
-- be followed immediately by final draining, pump activity, drum positioning, electronics activity, or an end-of-program chime.
+- include pump activity, drum positioning, electronics activity, or an end-of-program chime after the mechanical spin portion has ended.

-Consequently, the public `final_spin` state means **probable terminal phase detected**, not **the drum is currently spinning** and not **the cycle has already finished**.
+Consequently, the public `final_spin` state means **terminal spin sequence / terminal phase detected**, not **the drum is currently spinning** and not **the cycle has already finished**.
+The historical state identifier `final_spin` is retained as part of the public API even though the semantic meaning is broader than continuous drum rotation.

 A possible detector implementation may use: